Canada country profile

 1995 - A referendum in Quebec narrowly rejects independence by a margin of only 1%.

-1999 - Territory of Nunavut (meaning "our land" in the Inuit language) is created in northern Canada.
-The vast self-governing region in the Arctic is the first Canadian territory to have a majority indigenous population.
+1999 - Territory of Nunavut (meaning "our land" in the Inuit language) is created in northern Canada - the first Canadian territory to have a majority indigenous population.

 2002 - Canada sends first contingent of regular troops to Afghanistan as part of the post-Taliban stabilising mission.